 My areas of active research are on determining how best to quantify urinary incontinence in a clinical setting, quality of care assessments, assessment of clinical outcomes, biomarker validations, and evaluation of health related quality of life.
 I devote fifty percent of my time to research/education and the remainder of my time is spent caring for patients.
 One of the most satisfying aspects of being on faculty is having the opportunity to teach and inspire trainees to pursue research.
 As the PI of our T32 fellowship-training program, I have had the opportunity to work closely with and mentor junior urologists and residents who have an interest in pursuing a career in academics and clinical urologic research.

 My clinical practice is in General Urology with a focus on male voiding problems (for example, Benign Prostatic Hyperplasia – BPH) and prostate cancer early detection (for example, men with elevated PSA).
-Here we offer the latest diagnostic testing for prostate cancer (PHI, PCA3, fPSA, TMPRSS2:erg fusion, SelectMDx, MRI, transperineal prostate biopsies, fusion prostate biopsies, etc) and the most up to date options in treatment for BPH (laser vaporization/Greenlight laser, Holmium laser enucleation of the prostate, Urolift, Histotripsy/Vortx).
-I see my outpatients at the Brighton Center for Specialty Care and perform surgeries in Brighton and at the University Hospital in Ann Arbor.
+Here we offer the latest diagnostic testing for prostate cancer (PHI, PCA3, TMPRSS2:erg fusion, SelectMDx, MRI, transperineal prostate biopsies, fusion prostate biopsies, etc) and the most up to date options in treatment options for BPH (Holmium laser enucleation of the prostate, REZUM, among others).
+I see my outpatients at the Brighton Center for Specialty Care and perform surgeries primarily in Brighton and also at the University Hospital in Ann Arbor.
 My practice is supported by several superb physician assistants who help me to see all the patients that wish to be seen.
 They work very closely with me and have access to me at all times for questions regarding clinical care.

 Areas of Interest

 Research Interests: Quality of Life, Prostate Cancer Biomarkers, BPH

 Clinical Interests: Benign Prostatic Hyperplasia (BPH), Prostate Cancer detection